Facial Mask Dos & Don’ts: Mistakes You Might Be Making (And How to Fix Them)

 Apply Serums First

 After rinsing, apply a hydrating serum with hyaluronic acid or peptides to boost moisture and enhance results.
-Avoid serums with strong ingredients like retinol or acids immediately after, as they may cause irritation.
+Avoid serums with strong ingredients like retinol or alpha hydroxy acids immediately after, as they may cause irritation.

 Choose the Right Moisturizer

-9. Don't understand mask Safety myths
+9. Don’t fall for common face mask myths

 Natural and DIY masks are often seen as safer, but let’s clear up some myths: